emanchahal44-max/HANGMAN/Readme.md

 Date & Time: 2025-10-30 12:45:23

 Scoring System
 Action, Points
-Correct single letter, +10
+1.Correct single letter, +10
-Correct multiple letters, +20
+2.Correct multiple letters, +20
-Correct full word guess, +100
+3.Correct full word guess, +100
 Win bonus, +50

 Example Output
 Welcome to Hangman!
 Categories: animals, fruits, english, science
 Choose a category (or leave empty for random): fruits
 Word: _ _ _ _ _ _
 Guessed letters:
 Remaining wrong guesses: 6
 Enter your guess: a
 Correct sequence found!
 Word: a _ a _ a _
 Guessed so far: a
 Remaining wrong guesses: 6

 Log Files
 Every time one play:
 A new folder is made inside game_log named game1, game2, etc.
-Each folder contains a file log.txt with complete game details.

-logs can be used to analyze progress or debugging.
+Each folder contains a file log.txt with complete game details. logs can be used to analyze progress or debugging.